marcinofulus/iCSEbook1/school/source/abitur/2013/en/geraden.rst

 The intersection :math:`T` can be obtained by plugging the value of :math:`\lambda`, which was determined in part a, into the equation of the line :math:`g`.
 Now, two points :math:`P` and :math:`Q` which lie on :math:`g` and are at equal distance from :math:`T` are sought after.
-For this, one has to add the same value to :math:`\lambda` and substact it from :math:`\lambda`.
+For this, one has to add a value to :math:`\lambda` and substact the same from :math:`\lambda`.

 In part a, we found :math:`\lambda = -2`.
 The two points :math:`P` and :math:`Q`
-can be obtained by for example plugging the values :math:`\lambda = -1` and :math:`\lambda = -3` into the equations of the line.
+can be obtained, for example, by plugging the values :math:`\lambda = -1` and :math:`\lambda = -3` into the equations of the line.
 These points are added to the coordinate system.